JasonP02/JasonP02.github.io/_projects/sparse-autoencoder.md

 ---

 ## Overview
 Research project focused on understanding and implementing sparse autoencoders for neural network interpretability.
 This is an ongoing project with a lot of unresolved details.
-Currently investigating how a pretrained SAE can investigate the chain of thought reasoning for models like GPT-3.
+Currently investigating how a pretrained SAE can investigate the chain of thought reasoning for chain of thought o1 style models.

 ## Technical Details
 • Implementation of sparse autoencoder architectures.